dowusubekoe-dev/aws-course_k21-academy/README.md

 * *IAM Roles*: define a set of permissions for making AWS service requests.
 Roles are basically assigned to the applications.

 ### AWS Security Token Service (STS)
-<p> Is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate.</p>
+Is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate.

 ### Firewall: NACL & Security Group
-<p> A *security group* acts as a virtual firewall for your instances to control inbound and outbound traffic.
+A *security group* acts as a virtual firewall for your instances to control inbound and outbound traffic.
 Five (5) security groups can be assigned to an instance after creating it.
 Security Groups act at the instance level but not at the subnet level.
-Only Allow rules can be created in a security group.</p>
+Only Allow rules can be created in a security group.

-<p> A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
-Allow and Deny rules can be created under ACL.</p>
+A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+Allow and Deny rules can be created under ACL.

-<p> AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across wide range of AWS Services and in your applications.
+AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across wide range of AWS Services and in your applications.
 AWS KMS is a secured and resilient service that uses hardware security modules that have been validated under FIPS 140-2.
-It is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet regulatory and compliance needs.</p>
+It is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet regulatory and compliance needs.

 ## AWS:- Compute Services
 ### Amazon EC2 (Virtual Server)
-<p> Amazon Elastic Compute Cloud provides scalable computing capacity in the Amazon Web Services Cloud.
+Amazon Elastic Compute Cloud provides scalable computing capacity in the Amazon Web Services Cloud.
 Amazon EC2 can be used to launch virtual severs, configure security and networking and manage storage.
-EC2 also enable scaling up or down to handle changes in requirement and spikes.</p>
+EC2 also enable scaling up or down to handle changes in requirement and spikes.

 ***Reduce risk***: Durable and secure, avoid risk of physical media handling.